A Parish of The Lutheran Church-Missouri Synod in Ridgewood, Queens

 The Bread of Life and the Chalice of Eternal Salvation . . .

 Whether you are visiting New York City or live in the metropolitan area, you can expect a gracious welcome at Emmaus.
-One of our ushers will offer you both a Visitor’s Packet that briefly explains our Lutheran beliefs, and a bulletin that outlines the day’s order of worship.
+In the narthex (vestibule) you will find a bulletin that outlines the day’s order of worship; several devotional booklets; and a large selection of pamphlets that explain our Lutheran beliefs and practice.
 We will not ask you to wear a name tag or introduce yourself to the congregation.
-We would, however, be delighted to have you sign our guest book and help yourself to the free devotional material available in the narthex (vestibule) of the church.
+We would, however, be delighted to have you sign our guest book.

 Our Sunday morning liturgy is the Divine Service or the Mass, which typically lasts about an hour.
 It includes Scripture readings, hymns, a sermon and the celebration of the Eucharist.